|07250243||Faculty of Economic and Management Sciences|

 |Prof BA Lubbe|

-NB: The head of division has the right to prescribe any additional modules for a candidate until he/she complies with the requirements.
+NB: The head of division has the right to prescribe any of the following additional modules for a candidate until he/she complies with the requirements.

 The research component comprises the writing of a dissertation and a draft article for publication.
 A short proposal has to be submitted to the head of the division.
 Upon approval of the proposal, a supervisor(s) will be appointed.
 The candidate will work under the guidance of his/her supervisor to develop a detailed research proposal according to the departmental guidelines and regulations.
 The proposal must be approved by the relevant committees before the candidate can commence with the dissertation.
 The candidate will then continue to work under supervision of his/her supervisor to complete the research and to develop and finalise a dissertation according to departmental guidelines and regulations.